flamerohr/silverstripe-hostess/README.md

 SilverStripe module for setting up a vagrant for localhost development, the intention is to make it easier and faster to setup an environment to get going with development on SilverStripe, while keeping it easy to configure by utilising SilverStripe's configuration tools.

-The idea comes from (Laravel's Homestead)[https://github.com/laravel/homestead], which made setting up a local environment quick and easy.
+The idea comes from [Laravel's Homestead](https://github.com/laravel/homestead), which made setting up a local environment quick and easy.

 ## Requirements
 * SilverStripe framework (>=3.1)